embedded-office/canopen-stack/docs/_api_node/co-node-process.md

 - none

-### Example
+## Example

 The function `CONodeProcess()` is most likely called in the background function loop.
-When using a RTOS, the CANopen node processing from within a separate task is possible, too.
+When using an RTOS, the CANopen node processing from within a separate task is possible, too.
 In this case, the blocking mode is suitable for most applications:

 ```c
 void CanRxTask(void *arg_p)